Friends of Mongolia Scholarships

 Other Scholarship Funds

 Friends of Mongolia also administers scholarships sponsored by our members and donors.
 For the 2013-2014 academic year, the Croft Family Scholarships enabled students from the Gobi desert to attend university in the capital.
 In the past, groups have also joined together to underwrite one or more scholarships.
-If you are interested in funding a scholarship, you can do so on our Donation Webpage, or you can email Shannon Moore, the Co-Director, Mongolia, at email@example.com
+If you are interested in funding a scholarship, you can do so on our Donation Webpage, or you can email Lauren Javins, the Co-Director, USA, at firstname.lastname@example.org

 When our scholarship program was first formed, it was open to young male students.
 The reason for this unique requirement was what is referred to as “Mongolia’s reverse gender gap” in education.
 Often, rural males are left behind in education because of social and economic demands in the countryside.
 As the scholarship has grown significantly it is now open to both genders, and we continue to recruit qualified males for the scholarships.

-Please visit our Mongolian language scholarship page to learn more about applying for scholarships.
+The 2019-2020 scholarship application period is now open!
+Please visit our Mongolian language scholarship page to learn more about how to apply.
+Applications are due August 26th.